mistake0316/panns_transfer_to_Tomfun_6_classes/README.md

 * ./utils/config.py

 **3. Start Training & Evaluate**
-1. <pre>bash train.sh </pre>
-\# note : set augmentation to "none" is better in this dataset in our experiment
+1. <pre>bash train.sh # note : set augmentation to "none" is better in this dataset in our experiment</pre>
 2. Run all code in UseFinetunedModelToPredict.ipynb # if you have modified the parameters, please correct them in the config section.
 3. Check softmax_then_mean_from_panns_transfer_to_gtzan.csv